stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 #### A first attempt

-If we didn't have the antisymmetry axiom, we could try to group nodes together by arranging them in an ancestry cycle:
+We could try to group nodes together by arranging them in an ancestry cycle:

 <p align="center"><img width="153" src="Images/graph-06.svg"></p>